 Thomas M. Wittenschlaeger.
 Mr. Wittenschlaeger is an experienced executive with a background in the electric vehicle ("EV") industry and vehicle technologies businesses.
 Mr. Wittenschlaeger has served as the Company's Chief Executive Officer since September 2021.
 From August 2019 to September 2021, Mr. Wittenschlaeger served as chief executive officer of Nantmobility, Inc., an EV company in the micromobility segment.
 From February 2015 to July 2019, he served as an executive at FOX Factory, Inc., a developer of off-road and performance vehicle components, serving as President of its Powered Vehicles Group from February 2015 to June 2018, and as Chief Strategy Officer from June 2018 to July 2019.
 Prior to joining FOX Factory, Inc., Mr. Wittenschlaeger served as President of NantTronics, Inc., a wireless infrastructure and enabling technologies company, from November 2012 to January 2015.
-From December 2011 to November 2012 he served as chairman and chief executive officer of KeyOn Communications Holdings, Inc., during which time he guided the company through a business rationalization, comprehensive financial restructuring, asset divestiture and controlled wind-down and restored two businesses to operations from a shutdown state.
+From December 2011 to November 2012, he served as chairman and chief executive officer of KeyOn Communications Holdings, Inc., during which time he guided the company through a business rationalization, comprehensive financial restructuring, asset divestiture and controlled wind-down and restored two businesses to operations from a shutdown state.
 During a 16-year stint at the Hughes Aircraft Company, he researched advanced technology products for the automotive market as well as for the military transport market decades in advance of their ultimate adoption.
-Mr. Wittenschlaeger holds a B.S. in electrical engineering from the United States Naval Academy and is a graduate of the Executive Program in Management, Business Administration, and Operations at the Anderson School of Management, University of California at Los Angeles.
+Mr. Wittenschlaeger holds a B.S. in electrical engineering from the United States Naval Academy and is a graduate of the Executive Program in Management, Business Administration, and Operations at the

+Anderson School of Management, University of California at Los Angeles.
 His portfolio of patents includes IP in vehicle damper tuning, wireless infrastructure, cyber resiliency and supercomputing.
+Mr. Wittenschlaeger's qualifications to sit on the Board include his experience as an executive in the EV industry and his broad experience managing automotive businesses.

 Joshua Silverman.
 Mr. Silverman has been our director since May 28, 2020, and currently serves as Chairman of the Board.
+Prior to the Merger, Mr. Silverman had served as a member of the DropCar Board of Directors since the 2018 Merger (as defined below).
 Mr. Silverman currently serves as the managing member of Parkfield Funding LLC.
-Mr. Silverman was the co-founder of, and a principal and managing partner, of Iroquois Capital Management, LLC ("Iroquois"), an investment advisory firm.
+Mr. Silverman was the co-founder of, and was previously a principal and managing partner of, Iroquois Capital Management, LLC ("Iroquois"), an investment advisory firm.
 From its inception in 2003 until July 2016, Mr. Silverman served as co-chief investment officer of Iroquois.
 While at Iroquois, he designed and executed complex transactions, structuring and negotiating investments in both public and private companies, and was often called upon by such companies to solve inefficiencies relating to corporate structure, cash flow, and management.
 From 2000 to 2003, Mr. Silverman served as co-chief investment officer of Vertical Ventures, LLC, a merchant bank.
 Prior to forming Iroquois, Mr. Silverman was a director of Joele Frank, a boutique consulting firm specializing in mergers and acquisitions.
 Previously, Mr. Silverman served as assistant press secretary to the President of the United States.
 Mr. Silverman currently serves as a director of MYMD Pharmaceuticals, Inc. (NASDAQ: MYMD), Pharmacyte, Inc. (NASDAQ: PMCB), Synaptogenix, Inc. (NASDAQ: SNPX) and Petros Pharmaceutical, Inc. (NASDAQ: PTPI), all of which are public companies.
 He previously served as a director of National Holdings Corporation from July 2014 through August 2016 and as a director of Marker Therapeutics, Inc. from August 2016 until October 2018.
 Mr. Silverman received his B.A. from Lehigh University in 1992.
 Mr. Silverman's qualifications to sit on the Board include his experience as an investment banker, management consultant and director of numerous public companies.